Children’s Mental Health Report

 Each year our Children's Mental Health Report brings together information from reliable studies and emerging research to illustrate why we need to transform children’s lives — and how we can do it.

-Every spring, as part of our annual Speak Up for Kids campaign, the Child Mind Institute releases a new Children’s Mental Health Report with thought-provoking, incisive and practical information on child and adolescent mental health care, based on reliable studies and emerging research.
+Every fall, the Child Mind Institute releases a new Children’s Mental Health Report with thought-provoking, incisive and practical information on child and adolescent mental health care, based on reliable studies and emerging research.
 Each year the report takes a new focus, from the prevalence of mental health disorders to their effects in school to the science of the developing brain.

 - 2018 Children’s Mental Health Report